 Using direct payments to employ a PA

 You might choose to use direct payments from your personal budget to employ a personal assistant (PA).
-This can give you an extra level of support and freedom.
+This can give you more choice and control.
 If you do hire your own PA, you’ll need to know about your responsibilities as an employer.

 Managing social care direct payments